-That dancing can be a valuable addition to the art of living and a and worthy artistic and social leadreal factor in the development of healthy, beautiful, happy children is the message brought by Lucile Marsh in "What Should Your Child Dance?" in Hygeia.
-Dancing can, in fact, be a wholesome recreation throughout their lives.
-Mothers must insist on standard makes of dancing as they do on approved brands of foods.
+That dancing can be a valuable real factor in the development of ers of boys and girls. healthy, beautiful, happy children is the message brought by Lucile Marsh in "What Should Your Child Dance?" in Hygeia.
+Dancing can, in fact, be a wholesome recreation throughout standard makes of dancing as they do on approved brands of foods.
 They should refuse to allow their children to be relentlessly drilled and rehearsed for the sake of "putting on a good show," for long and late rehearsals in a tense, emotional atmosphere wear down a child's nervous and physical resistance to a dangerously low point.

 Toe dancing is now absolutely forbidden for children.
-Not only is it From all indications quilt makers far too difficult for children, but in will be busy this winter making more attempting this arduous feat immature little muscles and tendons are put under such a strain that they generally collapse, leaving the child with weak, unhealthy feet the remainder of her life.
+Not only is it far too difficult for children, but in attempting this arduous feat immature little muscles and tendons are put under such a strain that they generally collapse, leaving the child with weak, unhealthy feet the remainder of her life.
 Ballet dancing is also unsuited to children both psychologically and physically.
-Folk dancing, ballroom or social dancing. tap dancing and other forms are more appropriate for the dance ed ecation of children.
+Folk dancing, ballroom or social dancing, tap dancing and other forms are spells or a hacking bronchia druggist for Nacor KAPS NACOR MEDICINE CO., INDIANAPOLIS, IND.